 Follow the onscreen instructions to send the design to your printer.
 For this project I used the “add bleed” option.
 I always use Printable Vinyl to make my stickers because I LOVE the smooth finish and the versatility of where I can apply the decals.
-There is also Cricut Sticker Paper available, if you’d like to use that.

 *Make sure you put the printable vinyl or sticker paper in your printer so it prints on the proper side.*

 After your page(s) has finished printing, attach your sheet to a StandardGrip Cricut Mat and the follow the prompts to cut out the school labels.

 The Cricut Explore Air 2 cuts with such precision that your labels will be cut but the backing will still be in place (“kiss cut”).
 You can peel the stickers right off!

 You can apply them to whatever school supplies you’d like!
 I labeled Madelyn’s Chromebook, planner, water bottle, and notebook with these labels!

 Madelyn also wanted a cute way to label her highlighters, so I designed a second set of labels with the same fruit theme!
 I love how they turned out!
 These would also be a great gift for a teacher.
 Print these highlighter tags as well to make an easy back to school gift!